rgbstudios/rgbstudios.github.io/src/routes/(rgb)/blog/typography-guide/+page.md

 #### Classic Proportions

 Classic or old style proportions (also sometimes called roman proportions) are modeled after ancient Roman engravings and other ancient inscribtional models.
 These proportions are considered to be elegant and have a large distinctions between letterforms.
+This was the first commonly used proportion system.

+To quote once more from Cheng:

+> - M, O, Q are square
+> - L, K, S, X are half-square width
+> - B, E, F, I, J, P are the width of a root five rectangle
+> - A, H, R, T, U, Y, Z fit within two stacked golden rectangles
+> - C, D, G, N, V are the width of two root five rectangles
+> - W fits within a square with a root five rectangle

+These proportions are applied to the capital letters.
+Some fontfaces claim to have classic proportions, but do not completely adhere to this system.
+These capitals, which beautiful and profound, are often less practical as they take up a lot of space.
+Additionally, this proportion system produces capitals with uneven color (amount of black and whtie space on page in different areas).

 #### Modern Proportions

+Modern proportions, on the other hand, have a much more even color, and are therefore suited better for body copy.
+Even color can reduce reader fatigue and increase the overall aesthetic of the typography.

+#### Which Classifications Have Which Proportions

+Serif capitals can have either set of proportions.

+Humanist sans serifs often have classic proportions, and modern fonts and slab serif fonts almost always have modern proportions.
+Grotesque and Neo-grotesque fonts usually have modern proportions as well; The modernist movement was aimed towards simplicity and objectivity, so modern proportions are naturally best fit for these goals.

+Geometric sans serifs are almost always based off of perfect or near perfect circles and squares when possible.

 ### Classifications